Ari-43/dotfiles/README.md

 ## Dependencies

-Dependencies follow Arch and AUR package names, since that's what I currently use.
+Dependencies follow Arch and AUR package names, since that's what I currently use most of the time.
 These are for i3 and do not include all experimental configs in this repo (ie. Hyprland).

 ### Important